steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/04_Play_with_Management_Zones/README.md

 The company is growing.
 It recently acquired another company called HipsterShop.
 They have their own app already in microservices and running in Kubernetes.
 In order to have everything in one single pane of glass, the business decided to onboard HipsterShop on Dynatrace.

 The HipsterShop acquisition is a significant financial investment.
 It's getting a lot of board and executive eyeballs, schedules are tights and margin of errors are low.
+For now, this project has been added to your plate (because, you're the best!).

-You can't afford much resources and time but you need the visibility in order to migrate the app succesfully and get the most value out of it.
+You can't afford much resources and time but you need the visibility in order to migrate the app successfully and get the most value out of it.

 Luckily, you have Dynatrace.